fonsagua/fonsagua/doc/index.rst

 src/**/ComunidadesForm.java

 * The form java files must inherit from BasicAbstractForm
 * Don't upload a Form without tests.
 For the test, create a JUnit class that inherits from CommonMethodsForTestDBForms.
-After run the test for first time an error related to the ui file will raise.
-Open the debug configuration of the test, classpath->user entry->Advanced->Add folder->select fonsagua/ui and run again.

 TODO
 ====